-In order to receive your CHRL designation, in addition to being an HRPA registrant in good standing, individuals must fulfil the following requirements:
+In order to receive your CHRL designation, you must be an HRPA registrant in good standing and fulfill the following requirements:

 The coursework requirement consists of successful completion of courses in nine subject areas with a grade of 65% or better, and an overall average of 70% or above, or qualifying via the Alternate Route.
 Learn more about the course by course approach and alternate routes for completing this requirement.

 A certification exam designed to assess the knowledge required to perform at the CHRL level (also satisfies the CHRP Knowledge Exam requirement).
 It consists of 250 multiple-choice questions.
 To learn more about the CHRL Knowledge Exam, consult our FAQ.
 To find the next exam date and to apply, click here.

 A multiple-choice exam consisting of 110 questions which will assess basic knowledge of employment and workplace law in Ontario (also satisfies the CHRP Employment Law Exam requirement).
 For more information on the CHRL Employment Law Exam, including the next exam date, click here.